alexlyzh/contact-book/README.md

-## Available Scripts
+How to launch the app:

+1) Install node.js
-In the project directory, you can run:
+2) In the project directory run `npm start`

+## List of available scripts

 ### `npm start`